Permits must be properly displayed as noted below. Exceptions must be approved by the Security Office in advance.

 - This privilege does not extend to sidewalks, traffic or fire lanes, building entrances, handicap spaces, or handicap access ways (access to sidewalks, ramps, etc.).

-- If a vehicle is disabled, the permit holder must notify Security (724-430-4120) immediately, providing his/her name and the vehicle’s license plate number and location.
+- If a vehicle is disabled, the permit holder must notify Police/Security (724-430-4120) immediately, providing his/her name and the vehicle’s license plate number and location.

 - A grace period of up to 12 hours may be allowed.
 No extensions will be granted.